tinyplex/tinybase/site/guides/7_developer_tools/4_command_line.md

 non-programmatic tool chain.

-While this tool may add more functionality in the future, for now it is essentially limited to code generation, creating APIs from a file-based Schema.
+While this tool may add more functionality in the future, for now it is essentially limited to code generation, creating APIs from a file-based TablesSchema.

 You can run the `tinybase` CLI using node's `npx` command: